This article was updated on May 21, 2020

 - resting and avoiding overexertion

-- drinking enough water
+- drinking plenty of water

 - avoiding smoking and smoky areas

-- taking acetaminophen for pain and fever
+- taking acetaminophen (Tylenol) to reduce pain and a fever

 - using a clean humidifier or cool mist vaporizer

 A doctor can identify the virus responsible in a sample of fluid from a person’s body, such as a sample of blood or mucus from the nose.

 Coronaviruses belong to the subfamily Coronavirinae in the family Coronaviridae.